Quasilinear rough partial differential equations with transport noise: Preliminaries

 \section{Preliminaries}

-In this section, we recall some important results that will be used in the sequel.
-The renormalization property for parabolic equations with transport rough input is stated, the proof of which is a simple adaptation to $\mathbb T^d$ of the full-space It\^o Formula obtained in \cite{hocquet2018ito}.
-A reminder is made on the rough Gronwall Lemma \cite{deya2016priori,hofmanova2016rough}, which is one of the main tools used in the paper.
-Another key result is that of the remainder estimates, Proposition \ref{pro:apriori}, which in comparison with \cite{deya2016priori} is extended to ``affine-type'' unbounded rough drivers, i.e.\ of the form given in Definition \ref{def:Q}, and which will be encountered in later sections.
+In this section, we state key results that will be used in the sequel, among which is the \textit{renormalization property} for parabolic equations with transport rough input.
+We then recall the ``rough Gronwall Lemma'' as was introduced in \cite{deya2016priori,hofmanova2016rough}, which in our context is a crucial tool to obtain a priori estimates.
+Another essential result is that of the remainder estimates, Proposition \ref{pro:apriori}, which in comparison with \cite{deya2016priori} are extended to affine-linear rough families of partial differential operators, i.e.\ of the form given in Definition \ref{def:Q}, and which will be encountered in later sections.

 In the sequel, we fix $d\geq1$ and assume the following.